farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 That's why you shouldn't always think of a force as something that will go toe-to-toe against the PCs.

-It is entirely up to the PCs how they want to interact with the World Forces.
+It is entirely up to the PCs how they want to interact with the `World Forces`.
 The group could be opposed to some, allied with others, and neutral about the rest.

 > A `Force` could be a Person, but it could also be an Organization, a Country, a Planet, Mother Nature, or the Space-Time Continuum!

 Once you have found one or two interesting `World Forces`, you need to think about their `Goal`.

 Their goal defines the impact the force will have on the world.
-A goal isn't necessarily good or bad— it is merely what the force wants to accomplish.
-It can also be considered as "good" by the Force itself, but others might have different view on the subject.
+A `goal` isn't necessarily good or bad— it is merely what the force wants to accomplish.
+It can also be considered as "good" by the `Force` itself, but others might have different view on the subject.

 > A `Goal` could be to take back the throne, protect the galaxy from thieves and thugs, or to open a portal that connects to another world.